 A Vision for Our Future.

 CareNet is led by a team with a broad base of experience in counseling and non-profit management.
-Together, our leadership and administrative teams provide strategic and operational direction for each of our nine regional centers and over 80 counties we currently serve.
+Together, our leadership and administrative teams provide strategic and operational direction for each of our eight regional centers and over 80 counties we currently serve.
 But, what differentiates this team from others is a huge combined heart for the work and for seeing clients and team members all reach their full potential.

 Rev. Gary R. Gunderson, MDIV, DMIN, DDIV (Hon)